 Bacterial urinary tract infections (UTIs) are a fairly common condition among cats.
 While UTIs are usually relatively easy to diagnose and cure, they can develop into a more serious condition if left untreated.
 Urinary tract infections can occur in both young and old cats.
-However, they tend to be much more common in females than in males.

 To catch a UTI early enough to prevent it from developing into a more serious health condition, it’s important to be aware of the signs and symptoms.
 Unlike human urinary tract infections, feline UTIs can be asymptomatic, so the infection may be discovered as a result of another medical issue.